kevinw26/jbig2-pdf-optimiser/README.md

 However, `ocrmypdf` and Acrobat usually only makes this set of stamps (a symbol dictionary) at the page level.
 JBIG2 also supports a global mode which can save even more space by combining symbol dictionaries across pages.
 The optimiser extracts 1-bit images across pages in a PDF.
 It then re-encodes them in JBIG2 in chunks that share a global dictionary.
 By default the chunks are 128 images large.
 It then replaces the original 1-bit images in the PDF with the new global dictionary JBIG2 images.
 This can reduce storage usage substantially without substantial loss of amenity, provided that encoding similarity thresholds are chosen carefully to avoid symbol substitution.

+Image dithering is outside the scope of this project.

 ## Install and execute

 Clone or download the repository.
 I use [`uv`](https://github.com/astral-sh/uv).
 It can then be run, if you do not already have a Python environment set up, with: